 - APR of 19.99% (Variable)

-Don’t apply for this unless you’re in the military and even then it might not be the best choice.
-This is because the application process first requires you to qualify for USAA membership.
+Don’t consider this unless you’re in the military and even then it might not be the best idea since its annual fee is higher.
+The application process first requires you to qualify for USAA membership.
 Only military personnel qualify for full USAA benefits.
 Unfortunately they’ll put your deposit in a 2 year CD so it will be locked up during that time... a drawback because if you manage credit responsibly you can probably qualify for an unsecured card before then.

 - Before starting the application, USAA will ask you questions to establish online access and eligibility with USAA.

 - Security deposits are held in a 2-year CD account.
 A penalty will apply if you close the CD before before the 2 years is up.